 Dracaena is a large group of popular houseplants that tolerates a wide variety of growing conditions.
 It is grown primarily for the upright, straplike foliage that is either green or variegated.
 Occasionally the plants set clusters of small, fragrant, white blossoms (but rarely indoors).
 The small, bushy form of young plants suits mantels, tabletops, and desks.
-In the right conditions, the plants eventually reach 5 to 6 feet tall, making it perfect for adding life to a corner of the living room, dining room, or solarium.
+In the right conditions, the plants eventually reach 5 to 6 feet tall, making it perfect for adding life to a corner of the living room, dining room, or den.

 Dracaena's narrow foliage may be completely green or may include stripes or edges of green, cream, red, and/or yellow.
 Leaves start as rings around the center stem and take on the appearance of bamboo as they age.
-(In fact, one of the most commonly grown dracaenas is marketed as Lucky Bamboo.)
+(In fact, one of the most commonly grown dracaenas is marketed as lucky bamboo.)
 Use this plant outside as a colorful accent in mixed containers or seasonal displays.

 Dracaena Care Must-Knows

 Dracaena is extremely easy to grow indoors as long as you pay attention to a couple of details.
 It requires well-drained soil.
 Let the soil dry to the touch between waterings.
 Let it get completely dry out too often, though, and leaves begin to turn brown, especially at the tips.
 Soggy soil, on the other hand, may be fatal.
 Fertilize once or twice a year to keep this plant healthy, more often to promote growth.
 Any general-purpose houseplant fertilizer applied according to the package directions will do.